 Involvement in Academic Societies

 The Institute is involved in the work of the American Society of International Law (ASIL) of which José E. Alvarez is a former president.
 The International Society of Public Law (ICON-S) emerged from an initiative from the Editorial Board of ICON, the International Journal of Constitutional Law.
 Its executive committee is co-chaired by Gráinne de Búrca, and Joseph H.H.
 Weiler is a member.
-The inaugural society’s Council benefited from the advice by Benedict Kingsbury, Mattias Kumm, and Richard B. Stewart.
+The foundational members of the Society’s Council include Benedict Kingsbury, Mattias Kumm, and Richard B. Stewart.

 In addition to general support from the Law School, the work of the IILJ has enjoyed support from a number of large philanthropic and government foundations.
 The ongoing project on international legal orders and their histories, currently with a focus on megaregional economic orders (MegaReg) is supported by the NYU’s Global Institute for Advanced Study (GIAS) and the United Nations University.
 The Indicators project received funding from the Carnegie Corporation of New York and the National Science Foundation (NSF).
 The Carnegie Corporation of New York, along with the Gates Foundation and the International Development Research Centre, have also supported various initiatives in the path-breaking Global Administrative Law (GAL) project.